 The Ark of Taste

 The Ark of Taste is a living catalog of delicious and distinctive foods facing extinction.
-By protecting, promoting, and eating these foods, we keep them in production and on our plates.
+By identifying, protecting and promoting these foods, we keep them in production and on our plates.

 The Ark of Taste is an international catalog that seeks to save the economic, social and cultural heritage of a diverse variety of animal breeds, seafood, fruit and vegetables, cured meats, cheeses, cereals, pastas, cakes and confectionery.
 The program was created to rediscover, describe and publicize these forgotten products, draw attention to the risk of their extinction, and invite everyone to take action to help protect them.